An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Discussion

-In the field of radiomics, there is a lack of reproducibility, while this is vital for the transition of radiomics models to clinical practice \citep{RN686, RN436}.
-A recent study \citep{RN1089} even warned that radiomics research must achieve ``higher evidence levels'' to avoid a reproducibility crisis such as the recent one in psychology \citep{RN939}.
-To facilitate reproducibility, our framework replaces the heuristic trial-and-error process of manually constructing radiomics workflows by a fully automated optimization approach, thereby drastically reducing the number of subjective choices.
-Furthermore, we have publicly released six datasets with a total of 930 patients \citep{RN922}, and made the {\toolbox{WORC}} toolbox and the code to perform our experiments on all datasets open-source \citep{RN63, RN709}.
+In the field of radiomics, there is a lack of reproducibility, while this is vital for the transition of radiomics models to clinical practice \cite{Li2022, Bera2022, RN686, RN436}.
+A recent study warned that radiomics research must achieve ``higher evidence levels to avoid a reproducibility crisis such as the recent one in psychology'' \cite{RN1089}.
+Our framework replaces the heuristic trial-and-error process of manual radiomics workflow construction by a fully automated approach, drastically reducing the number of subjective choices and facilitating reproducibility.

-Besides a lack of reproducibility, there is a positive publication bias in radiomics, with as few as 6\% of the studies between 2015 and 2018 showing negative results as reported by \citet{RN696}.
-They indicate that, to overcome this bias, sound methodology, robustness, reproducibility, and standardization are key.
-By addressing these factors in our study, including extensive validation of our framework on twelve different clinical applications, we hope to contribute to overcoming the challenges for publishing negative results.

-From the twelve datasets included in this study, the Melanoma dataset is the only dataset for which we were not able to find a biomarker, which is studied in detail in \citet{RN791}.
-Similarly, neither the Bayesian optimization or baseline radiomics approaches were able to find a biomarker.
-Additionally, \citet{RN791} showed that scoring by a radiologist also led to a negative result.
+From the twelve datasets in this study, only for the Melanoma dataset was the {\toolbox{WORC}} algorithm not able to find a biomarker.
+This is studied in detail by \cite{RN791}, which showed that scoring by a radiologist also led to a negative result.
 This validates our framework, showing that it does not invent a relation when one does not exist.
+In this way, we hope to contribute to overcoming the challenges for publishing negative results in radiomics \cite{RN696}.